rafaeldevvv/Matrix-Rain-Code/README.md

 So I had to take another approach to this project.
 After some time thinking and seeing over and over the Matrix Rain Code video, I realized that I could do this without recreating the DOM nodes every time they reached the bottom and without CSS animations.
 I could actually use the same DOM nodes and just style them to make it looks like a rain code.
 I also realized that the Rain was kind of static - the letters didn't change position, they just sort of lit up according to the current position of some column.

-I must say that this approach isn't very good because it still lags if the screen is too big or if the device isn't that fast.
+I must say that this approach isn't very good because it is still very slow if the screen is too big or if the device isn't that fast.

 ### Global variables